Python vs Go

 The standard library also has a backwards compability promise.
 Any Go 1.X version is guaranteed to be backwards compatible with any previous 1.X version.
 If you write code for the current Go version (1.26), leave it untouched for 10 years and then upgrade to Go 1.46, your code should run just fine.
 That promise is hard for any third-party package maintainer to give.
 That third-party package you use may not even be around 10 years from now.

 The stronger the std lib is for a specific language, the safer that language is.
-It means you are less likely to use third-party packages that don't undergo the same scrutiny and audits that the std lib will ultimately endure.
-Each external package is additional risk.
+It means you can avoid using third-party packages that don't undergo the same scrutiny and audits that the std lib will ultimately endure.
+Each external package is additional risk in your project.

-This example show how powerful struct tags are for converting a Go struct into JSON and back again.
+This example shows how powerful struct tags are for converting a Go struct into JSON and back again.
 This is made possible by the json:"serial-number" tags, allowing us to populate each JSON key into the correct struct field, even though the field/key names don't fully match.
 As far as I know, Python can not do this out of the box.
-This is why big third-party packages like Pydantic exist for Python.
-Golang got this in its standard library.
+This was a big deal for as a lot what my code did was interact with external JSON-based API's.
+I honestly didn't know about Pydantic at the time, which could have solved a few of those problems for me.

 Enforced type checking

 With Go, the type of a variable is set when created.
-Once set, the variable type cannot change, because the program won't compile.
-While it may feel limiting at first, this turn into a big helper as your code grows.
+Once set, the variable type cannot change because the program won't compile.
+While it may feel limiting at first it becomes a helper as your code grows.
 If you do something wrong, the program will not compile.
-Changing a struct field is a common issue for me where I forget to change all places in the code that interact with that struct type.

 Performance

 Python is an interpreted language.
-The python3 binary is the interpreter, which must be installed on your machine to execute the Python file.
-The fact that the code has to be interpreted at runtime makes it slow to run.
+The python3 binary is the interpreter and must be installed on your machine to execute the Python file.
+The fact that the code has to be interpreted at runtime means that extra work has to be performed, making the code slower to run.

 Another drawback is the dynamic typing.
 Before an action can be performed the interpreter first has to check the type of the variable to know what action to perform.
 For example, a + b behave differently if a and b are integers vs strings (addition and concatenation, respectively).
 This constant runtime type checking slows Python down.

 Go is a compiled language.
 A Go compiler has to turn the program into a binary before it can run.
 Once compiled, any computer can run the binary without having Go is installed.
 The compiler does its job very quickly and produces efficient fast-running code.
+While it is not exactly assembly, it's a closer representation than the bytecode that the Python interpreter parses.
+A simplified explanation of the difference is that the Go compiler does some work at compile time that the Python interpreter instead has to do at runtime.
 I don't know more about the compiler than this, so let's quickly move on to other topics.

 Both languages are garbage-collected.
 A garbage collector (GC) help free memory used by unused variables.
-Python uses a reference-counting and generation-based garbage collector.
+Python uses a reference-counting and generation-based GC.
 A variable whose reference-counter resets to 0 can be cleaned up.
 Variables with cyclic references (a -> b -> a) are handled by the generation-based GC.

 Go versions before 1.26 used a mark-and-sweep GC.
 1.26 introduced their green tea GC.
-It's more efficient thanks to how it traverses memory more efficiently during the mark phase.
-The less CPU-time that the GC has to spend cleaning up, the more time is available to run the program itself.
+It's better thanks to how it traverses memory more efficiently during the mark phase.
+The less time that the GC has to spend cleaning up, the more time is available to run the program itself.

 Most comparisons I have seen of the two languages usually see a 10x improvement in performance when switching from Python to Go.
 This means you need ten Python instances to do the same job that a single equivalent Go instance can do.
-Here are some real-world Python -> Go migration examples I have collected over time:
+Here are some real-world Python -> Go migration examples:

 Concurrency

-This is one reason for why the asynchronous FastAPI a much faster web framework than the synchronous Flask.
-If you have a HTTP endpoint that receives a request and then makes a call to a DB before returning a response, FastAPI can switch between multiple active requests while Flask is stuck waiting for the DB response for the first HTTP request before it can serve the next.
+Async is one reason why FastAPI is a faster web framework than the synchronous Flask.
+If your HTTP endpoint receives a request and makes a call to a database before returning a response, FastAPI can switch between multiple requests while Flask is stuck waiting for the DB response for one HTTP request before it can serve the next.
 Note that async is single-threaded, although the thread can utilize its CPU-core more efficiently if a lot of what the program does is wait for IO.

 Here's a famous blog post discussing sync/async: What color is your function?